DSG Pak [DSC]; Flector; Pennsaid; Rexaphenac; Solaraze; Voltaren

 - After you take off a skin patch, be sure to fold the sticky sides of the patch to each other.

 - Throw away unused patches when they are no longer needed.
-Take them from the pouch, take off liner, and fold in half.
+Take them from the pouch, take off liner, and fold the sticky side of the patch together.

 - If your symptoms or health problems do not get better or if they become worse, call your doctor.